 the tropics anyway and merely a nuisance and status symbol!).
 It was located in the wealthiest quarter; it was also located in the place that had the most armed robbery; it also was so new that the water system of the city most of the time did not supply any water to it.
 For some months the young wife sat amidst tubs of water, as her sole supply to be drawn upon for all purposes, and lived in terror of some armed man breaking in on her and the children, as was happening fairly often in other houses near her.
 The result was, after several months, scared and disillusioned, she went back to Europe with the children—a decision with which he agreed—and left him there, both accepting this sacrifice in an exemplary spirit in order for him to continue his pioneer service.
 It is possible that this wife could not have adjusted to life in the tropics of Africa, but I think this very unlikely.
 She just had too many strains placed on her in the beginning, when everything was already new and different anyway.
 If she had even been forced to live where water was hauled by hand from a well it would not have been half as wearing as to look at a perfect modem bathroom and kitchen in which every tap was dry, week after week, because the city had not got the water pressure working yet in this newest and most fashionable district!
 If they had gone to live in a less pretentious place it would not have been a regular target for thieves.

 There is a period in pioneering which to myself I always visualize as comparable to that period when the honeymoon is over and a couple have to learn to live together and give and take and make concessions and adjust their egos to the other person’s rights.
 It is the let-down, the time when one thinks one has made a terrible mistake, one never was cut out to be a pioneer in the first place.
-In fact the idea may even cross one’s despairing mind, “Why did I become a Bahá’í!”
-This is the point when much prayer and patience with one’s own self
+In fact the idea may even cross ones despairing mind, “Why did I become a Bahá’í!”
+This is the point when much prayer and patience with ones own self

 is needed, when one must realize it is like living through a bad storm which will surely pass and the sun come out again and the sky be washed clear and bluer than ever.
 One must just sit it out, not funk and run away.